Hannah Arvin, Chef de Cuisine

 “Ouita’s business acumen and management skills, her ability to connect to her employees and her patrons, her knowledge of cuisine and hospitality have by far been the biggest influences on me and my career."

-Tyler lives in Lexington with his wife Brenna, their infant twins Ruby and Theo, and their two cats Nigel and Merle.
+Tyler lives in Cynthiana with his wife Brenna, their toddler twins Ruby and Theo, baby Zuzu Bee, and their two cats Nigel and Merle.

 Donna was local before local was cool.
-And now she loves writing about local food, Kentucky farmers, history and culture for Holly Hill and Company.
+Today she loves writing about Kentucky food, farmers, history and culture for Holly Hill and Company.

-Before coming to Holly Hill Inn in 2004, Donna was associate chef at the Kentucky Governor’s Mansion, where her boss was Rex Lyons (the original innkeeper at Holly Hill Inn.)
+Before coming to Holly Hill Inn in 2004, Donna was associate chef at the Kentucky Governor’s Mansion, where her boss was Rex Lyons (the original innkeeper at Holly Hill Inn) and where she was always on the lookout for local food.

-When much of the mansion staff was let go during an administration change, Rex recommended Donna to Chris and Ouita, and they hired her on as dining room manager.
+When a new governor moved in, Rex recommended Donna to Chris and Ouita, and they hired her on as dining room manager.

-“I love working with Chris and Ouita, who are family now, and the beautiful food we serve, and our wonderful guests who are so appreciative of what we do.
+“I’ve loved working with Chris and Ouita, who are family now, and the beautiful food our restaurants serve and our wonderful guests.
 Community is important to me and that's what we've always nurtured.”

 Donna is originally from Bellevue, Ky., but grew up in Frankfort and graduated from Franklin County High School in1975.
 She studied journalism at the University of Kentucky before dropping out to go into restaurant management.

-After 45 years in restaurant operations, Donna has returned to her first love — writing — and looks forward to telling Kentucky stories.
+After 45 years in restaurant operations, Donna has returned to her first love — writing — and telling Kentucky stories in the Holly Hill newsletter.

-Donna has been married nearly 40 years to Tom Lowry, and has two grown children, Katie Carney and Patrick Carney, and two grandchildren, Lukas and Emerson.
+Donna has been married 40+ years to Tom Lowry, and has two grown children, Katie Carney and Patrick Carney, and two grandchildren, Lukas and Emerson.
 She likes to write, cook, travel and meddle in politics.
+She currently serves on the Frankfort Independent School Board.

 Roger Solt, Business Partner